You and Tequila

-"You and Tequila" is a song written by Matraca Berg and Deana Carter, and recorded by American country music artist Kenny Chesney.
-It was released in May 2011 as the fourth single from his album Hemingway's Whiskey (2010).
+"You and Tequila" is a song written by Matraca Berg and Deana Carter.
+Originally recorded by Carter for her fourth album I'm Just a Girl (2003), Kenny Chesney covered the song in 2010 for his thirteenth studio album, Hemingway's Whiskey.
+It was released in May 2011 as the fourth single from the record.
 Chesney's version of the song features a guest vocal from Grace Potter, lead singer of Grace Potter and the Nocturnals.
 On November 30, the song received two nominations in 54th Grammy Awards for Best Country Song and Best Country Duo/Group Performance.
 A live version of the song appears on Chesney's 2012 album Welcome to the Fishbowl.

 Background and writing

 Deana Carter and Matraca Berg co-wrote the song, and both recorded their own versions: Carter on her album I'm Just a Girl (2003), and Berg on her 2011 album The Dreaming Fields.

 Carter told Taste of Country that Berg was inspired to write the song after having been out on the town.
 According to Carter, the two began talking about relationships, when Carter said, "Yeah, it's just like men… they get in your blood!"
 Also, Carter added several references to California, because she was living there at the time.

 Chesney first heard the song when he and Carter toured together back in 2003.
 He said that he identified with it more after he rented a house in Malibu, California.
 Chesney said that he chose to record the song because it reminded him of driving the Pacific Coast Highway.
 He also told National Public Radio host David Green that "there are some commonalities about getting someone out of your mind and drinking and trying to quit."